-If a MHP is unable to resolve a dispute with a MCP, the MHP may submit a written "Request for Resolution" (see content requirements below) signed by the MHP Director or his or her designee, to DHCS.
-If the MHP has a MOU with the MCP, the Request for Resolution must be submitted within 15 calendar days of the completion of the dispute resolution process described in the MOU.
+If an MCP is unable to resolve a dispute with an MHP, the MCP may submit a written "Request for Resolution" (see content requirements below) signed by the MCP's Chief Executive Officer (CEO) or his or her designee, to DHCS.
+If the MCP has an MOU with the MHP, the Request for Resolution must be submitted within 15 calendar days of the completion of the dispute resolution process described in the MOU.
 If there is no MOU, a Request for Resolution must be submitted within 30 calendar days following the disputed event.

-A Request for Resolution should be submitted via secure email to: DHCSMHSD@dhcs.ca.gov.
+A Request for Resolution should be submitted via secure email to Sarah Brooks, Chief, MCQMD, at sarah.brooks@dhcs.ca.gov.